RESEARCH STARTER

 Other original and independent WEC manufacturers are the German companies Nordex, Enercon, and REpower; the Indian company Suzlon; and the Spanish company Gamesa.
 In a process of mergers and acquisitions, multinational technology corporations have moved into the wind business by taking over some of the original manufacturers.
 In 2002, General Electric became an important producer of WECs after acquiring the assets of Enron, which had previously purchased US Zond Energy and the German Tacke.
 Also, Siemens became a WEC manufacturer after the takeover of the Danish company Bonus.
 Other multinationals that have purchased small wind turbine manufacturers are France’s AREVA and Alstom, Spain’s Acciona, Korea’s Daewoo, and the United States’ United Technologies.

-Wind power remained an area of focus throughout the early twenty-first century.
+Wind power remained an area of focus in the early twenty-first century.
 In 2021, the US Department of Energy reported that a record 16,836 megawatts of wind capacity was constructed throughout the country the previous year.
 The agency also reported that wind power provided more than 10 percent of total electricity usage for sixteen states in 2020.
-In 2022, the Biden administration announced plans to develop deep ocean wind farms in both the Pacific and Atlantic Ocean capable of powering 5 million homes by 2035.
-The sites, which aim to produce 15 gigawatts of electricity, were announced as one of the major facets of President Biden's plan to both reduce greenhouse gas emissions and promote renewable energy in the US.
+In 2022, the Joe Biden administration announced plans to develop deep ocean wind farms in ports in both the Pacific and Atlantic Ocean that were capable of powering 5 million homes by 2035.
+The sites, which aimed to produce 15 gigawatts of electricity, were announced as one of the major facets of President Biden's plan to both reduce greenhouse gas emissions and promote renewable energy in the US.
+However, in 2025, the Donald Trump administration canceled $679 million in federal funding allotted for the project, according to National Public Radio (NPR).
+Under the Biden administration, twelve ports from California to Virginia were granted funds, but according to the Trump administration, all funds would be either withdrawn or canceled.

 Bibliography